php-etl/documentation/content/connectivity/akeneo/plugin.en.md

     password: '516f3e3e5'
 ```

-### Building a ConditionalLookup
+### Building a conditional lookup

-The conditional lookup is a lookup that takes conditions into account.
-Your lookup will be executed when each
+The conditional lookup is very similar to a regular lookup, at the difference that the lookup will be performed only if some conditions
-condition is met.

-About its configuration, you will find the same options as for the classic lookup, except that there is an additional
-`condition` option.
+are full-filled.

+In this configuration, you will find options very similar to a standard lookup, difference being on 2 new levels of encapsulation, one of them containing the condition.

 ```yaml
 akeneo: